sargentJE/myaccess-email-campaign/emails/campaign-overview-and-plan.md

 ---

-## Why MyAccess
+## Why MyWeb Access

 What makes this different from automated tools, lone consultants, or DIY accessibility:

 **1. Real disabled users as evidence**
-Agencies can say: "We paid 8-10 disabled users to test your site.
+Agencies can say: "We paid 10+ disabled users to test your site.
 Here's what happened."
 That's more believable than a Lighthouse score.

 **2. Reports that work for agencies**
-Two views: stakeholder summary (impact, risk, quotes) and developer detail (issues by component, suggested fixes).
-Ready to drop into Jira/Trello.
+Four deliverables: Executive Summary (board-ready), User Validation Pack (quotes and clips), Technical Implementation Guide (dev-ready), 90-Day Roadmap with KPIs.

 **3. Automation + manual testing together**
 We run the automated scans and map them to what users actually experienced.
+Automated tools miss over 70% of real-world barriers – we catch what they miss.

 **4. No need to build a team**
 Repeatable service, attachable to any project.
+Our consultants can ghost on discovery or pitch calls as your in-house accessibility lead.

 **5. Agency portal**
 One login for all audited sites.
 Switch views, filter issues, export, track progress.